SPIX23/shaiya-solutions/databases/readme.md

 **contents**

-* clean sql databases that are compatible with ep3, ep4, and ep5 server files
+* sql databases that are compatible with ep3, ep4, and ep5 server files that are usable with sql 2014 or greater

 **notes**